Trucking Insurance Online

 Most carriers are going to provide the largest part of the driver’s liability insurance.
 But it’s a good idea for the driver to buy some of their own damage insurance and ‘non-trucking’ liability coverages.
 This ensures coverage even if they should be driving the truck on their own time.

 We have already talked about primary public liability insurance.
-Now I want to discuss a few other types of commercial truck insurance you might need.
+Now I want to discuss a few other types of commercial trucking insurance you might need.

 General Liability (GL) Insurance